AutonomousVehicleLaboratory/map_reduction/README.md

 1. Create a ROS workspace and place this node within the `src` directory.
 2. Run `catkin_make --pkg map_reduction` if multiple packages are present within the workspace.
-3. If running on an AVL Docker container, please ensure that the package dependencies are met: `pcl_ros`, `pcl_conversions`.
+3. Please ensure that the package dependencies are met if running outside Docker: `pcl_ros`, `pcl_conversions`.